-1. All Freshmen are required to wear either a green cap with a short visor and a large gold button or a green toque with a short gold tassel, through the period covering the first two terms of the college year, and all Track Meets.
-Moving-up-Day shall be set by the Freshmen with the approval of the Student Senate.
+1. All Freshmen are required to wear either a green cap with a short visor and a large gold button or a green toque with a short tassel through the period covering the first two terms of the College year, and for all Collegiate Track Meets and the Interscholastic Track Meet.
+Freshmen entering the second term shall wear their caps that term and the first term the following year.
+Freshmen entering the third term shall wear their caps the first two terms the following year.
+Moving-up Day shall be set by the Freshmen with the approval of the Student Senate.